Doralyn De Dios is an Assistant District Attorney at the Kings County District Attorney’s Office.

 As the son of Dominican immigrants born and raised in the Washington Heights section of Northern Manhattan, he is a fluent Spanish speaker and prides himself on playing an integral role in the advancement of the Latino business community throughout New York City and is a vocal advocate of immigrant rights.

-Ms. Villalona is the daughter of Dominican immigrants and was born and raised in the East Flatbush section of Brooklyn.
-She is a graduate of the State University of New York at Albany and Boston College Law School.
+Ms. Villalona is the proud daughter of Dominican immigrants and is 1st generation American born and raised in the East Flatbush section of Brooklyn.
+She is the 1st in her family to graduate from college.
+Ms. Villalona is a graduate of the State University of New York at Albany and Boston College Law School.
+She is licensed to practice law in Pennsylvania and New York.

-While at the Philadelphia District Attorney’s Office, Ms. Villalona conducted hundreds of felony preliminary hearings and bench trials.
+Ms. Villalona began her legal career with the Philadelphia District Attorney's Office where she conducted hundreds of felony preliminary hearings and bench trials.
 Never a stranger to the courtroom, she once tried 17 felony jury trials in a single year.
 As a result of her tireless fight for justice, Ms. Villalona is a past recipient of the Pennsylvania Coalition of Victim Advocates Prosecutor of the Year Award.

-Since 2007, Ms. Villalona has served at the Kings County District Attorney’s Office.
+From September 2007 to September 2020, Ms. Villalona served at the Kings County District Attorney’s Office, one of the five largest District Attorney's Offices in the country.
 Within her first three years, she made an unprecedented jump to the Homicide Bureau, trying the most serious and complex cases in the office.
-In her time, Ms. Villalona has tried over 40 violent felony primarily murder jury trials and has served as Deputy Bureau Chief of Trials in units spanning Brooklyn’s most challenging police precincts.
+In her time, Ms. Villalona tried over 40 violent felony primarily murder jury trials and served as Deputy Bureau Chief of Trials in units spanning Brooklyn’s most challenging police precincts.

 In 2011, Ms. Villalona taught in Panama with the American Bar Association’s Rule of Law Initiative spearheading the country’s transition from a partially inquisitorial to an accusatorial criminal justice system.
 She was directly involved with training police officers and attorneys on the accusatorial criminal justice system.
 Through her efforts, she was able to support this transition and ensure that internationally, people everywhere have access to fair and equal justice.

-Ms. Villalona serves on the Board of Directors of the Dominican Bar Association, the Judiciary Committee of the New York City Bar Association, is a member of the Kings County Criminal Bar Association, Metropolitan Black Bar Association, and the National Bar Association.
-Ms. Villalona is also an avid runner, kickboxer and proud member of Alpha Kappa Alpha Sorority, Inc.
+Ms. Villalona serves on the Board of Directors of the Dominican Bar Association, the Judiciary Committee of the New York City Bar Association, the Civil Rights Committee of the Federal Bar Council, the Police Brutality & Reform Task Force Committee of the National Bar Association, and the Women's Law Division of the National Bar Association.
+Ms. Villalona is also an avid runner and has completed 3 New York City Marathons, kickboxer, and proud member of Alpha Kappa Alpha Sorority, Incorporated®.